MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-arrange-fields-in-rows-and-columns-using-fixedlayout-control.md

 ![Fixed control illustration on web client.](media/BusWebClientFixedLayout.PNG "BusinessCentralFixedControl")

 You can also use a fixed control to display information in the details section of a Worksheet page.
-If you are using the [!INCLUDE[demolong](includes/demolong_md.md)], then you can see examples of these uses in page 151, Customer Statistics, and page 40, Item Journal.
+If you're using the [!INCLUDE[demolong](includes/demolong_md.md)], then you can see examples of these uses in page 151, Customer Statistics, and page 40, Item Journal.

 ## Adding fields